Below are some quick facts, resources, and an article shedding light on the cruelties inherent in egg production and consumption.

 The last stop in egg production is the vagina.
 This is where a thin outer coating of mucus, called the cuticle or bloom, is added to the shell.
 The vagina also pushes the egg out through the vent or cloaca, the shared exit through which urine, feces, and eggs are excreted.

 Eggs and the Impact of Laying on Chicken Health

-Jewel Johnson, who rescues chickens at Danzig’s Roost in Colorado, writes of the human-engineered overproduction of eggs in laying hens: “I’ve had two hens die on the operating table.
+Jewel Johnson, who rescues chickens at Danzig’s Roost in Colorado, wrote to us regarding the engineered overproduction of eggs in laying hens: “I’ve had two hens die on the operating table.
 One was found to have 14 eggs in her.
 Just because one egg gets stuck and cannot be laid, it does not stop her body from making another egg the next day, and the next, and the next…”

 Beyond Eggs, Beyond Exploitation

-From fluffy omelets to sunny side ups, from savory quiche to crème brûlée, this comprehensive guide to “vegan eggs” showcases incredible recipe creations, mouthwatering photos, and heaps of egg-free baking tips.
+From fluffy omelets to sunny side ups, from savory quiche to crème brûlée, our comprehensive guide to “vegan eggs” showcases incredible recipe creations, mouthwatering photos, and heaps of egg-free baking tips.

 For more information on the suffering and mistreatment of chickens in the egg industry, including little known practices on farms selling “cage-free” and “free range” eggs, please see our feature on standard egg industry practices.